kellyjonbrazil/jello/README.md

 ```
 $ cat data.json | jello 'r = _["key"]'
 ```
-The JSON output is pretty printed by default, but can be compact prented by using the `-c` option.
+The JSON output is pretty printed by default, but can be compact printed by using the `-c` option.

 ## Examples:
 ### lambda functions and math